- Typically, students can only receive funding from one College sponsored source.

 Gertrude Albert Heller Memorial Grant

-The Gertrude Heller Endowment Fund is an internship fund established by Martin Heller of the Class of 1954 used to encourage students to work with the neurologically impaired in direct care efforts.
+The Gertrude Heller Endowment Fund is an internship fund established by Martin Heller of the Class of 1954 used to encourage students to work with the neurologically impaired in direct care, research, public health, policy, prevention, and education efforts.

 Summer Incubator; Haverford Innovations Program